Alice, Darling: Production

 In July 2021, it was announced Anna Kendrick, Charlie Carrick, Wunmi Mosaku, and Kaniehtiio Horn would star in the film, with Mary Nighy directing from a screenplay by Alanna Francis, with Elevation Pictures set to distribute domestically in Canada and Lionsgate internationally.

 Principal photography took place from June 21 to July 20, 2021, in Toronto.
-The film doesn't hide the story location is set in Toronto and surrounding area, with location name and landmark appear clearly in the film.
+The film doesn't hide the fact that the story is set in Toronto and surrounding areas, with location names and landmarks appearing clearly throughout the film.

 Release

-The film was released in a limited capacity on December 30, 2022, in Los Angeles at the AMC Sunset 5, before having a wide release on January 20, 2023, exclusively in AMC Theatres.
+The film was released in a limited capacity on December 30, 2022, in Los Angeles at the AMC Sunset 5, before having a wide release on January 20, 2023, in AMC Theatres.
 It had its world premiere at the 2022 Toronto International Film Festival on September 11, 2022.

 The film was released for VOD on February 3, 2023.
-It will be released for Blu-ray and DVD on March 14, 2023.
+It was released for Blu-ray and DVD on March 14, 2023.